Certora/Documentation/docs/ref-manual/cvl/methods.md

 summarized declaration indicates that the Prover should replace some calls to the summarized function by an approximation.
-This is an important technique for working around Prover timeouts and also for working with external contracts whose implementation is not fixed at verification time.
+This is an important technique for working around Prover timeouts and also for working with external contracts whose implementation is not fixed at verification time[^internalSummaryCaveat].

+[^internalSummaryCaveat]: Because the internal method calls are not explicit in the compiled bytecode, the Prover needs to use heuristics to determine where internal methods are called in order to summarize them.
+Occasionally, these heuristics are unable to locate an internal method call, and therefore they remain unsummarized.
+The {ref}`-showInternalFunctions` option can aid in determining whether the Prover was able to identify a specific internal function call or not.

 The summary type determines what type of approximation is used to replace the function calls.
 The available types are described in the following sections: